worldbank/wb-reproducible-research-repository/reproducibility_FAQs.md

 ### How do I submit a package?
 Authors can request a reproducibility verification through [this submission form](https://survey.wb.surveycto.com/collect/prwp_reproducibility?caseid=).
 The package must include all components listed in this [checklist](https://github.com/worldbank/wb-reproducible-research-repository/blob/main/reproducibility_package_checklist.md).

+### Who can submit a reproducibility package?
+World Bank staff and consultants are eligible to submit reproducibility packages for verification.

 ### How long does the reproducibility verification process take?